Medabots: Rubberobo Gang

-Seaslug is the unofficial leader of the Rubberobo Gang in its earlier appearances who sports a dimwitted and immature personality.
-His true name is Seamour Slugbottoms.
-While usually the one who handles the different Medabots used in the Rubberobo Gang's plots, Seaslug would lead the Rubberobo Gang in to different plots like passing themselves off as aliens with help from clay model-type Medabot Gorem, causing ghost sightings with help from the ghost-type Medabot Mistyghost, placed Metabee's displaced medal into the tanuki-type Medabot Agadema, (Note: The Medabot Vital Stats in the English dub listed Agadema as a raccoon-type Medabot.) doing home renovations with help from fox-type Medabot Foxuno, operating as a rebellious rock and roll band with the car-type Medabots Landmotors pulling their mode of transportation in their car modes, forming a penguin-only zoo while using the marine-type Medabot Aquamar to help reclaim them, taking control of Ninja Park's ninja and kunoichi-themed Medabots Nin-Ninja and Icknite with different medals, raided a property with salamander-type Medabot Saldron, and crashing an event at Rosewood Private School with mantis-type Medabot Mantaprey.
+Seaslug is the unofficial leader of the Rubberobo Gang in its earlier appearances, who sports a dimwitted and immature personality.
+His true name is (Seamore Slugbottoms).
+While usually the one who handles the different Medabots used in the Rubberobo Gang's plots, Seaslug would lead them in plots like passing themselves off as aliens with help from clay model-type Medabot Gorem, causing ghost sightings with help from the ghost-type Medabot Mistyghost, placing Metabee's displaced medal into the tanuki-type Medabot Agadema, (Note: The Medabot Vital Stats in the English dub listed Agadema as a raccoon-type Medabot.) doing home renovations with help from fox-type Medabot Foxuno, operating as a rebellious rock and roll band with the car-type Medabots Landmotors serving as transportation in their car modes, forming a penguin-only zoo while using the marine-type Medabot Aquamar to help reclaim them, taking control of Ninja Park's ninja and kunoichi-themed Medabots Nin-Ninja and Icknite with different medals, raiding a property with salamander-type Medabot Saldron, and crashing an event at Rosewood Private School with mantis-type Medabot Mantaprey.
 When Dr. Meta-Evil revealed himself to the Rubberobo Gang, Seaslug partook in going after Medabots that have rare medals.
-At one point, Seaslug infiltrated the Medabot Corporation under the alias of Mr. Tunahead assuming its Belzelga had a rare medal and fell for a worker named Miss Caviar.
-He lost interest after seeing her with another person which led to a misunderstanding.
+At one point, Seaslug infiltrated the Medabot Corporation under the alias of Mr. Tunahead assuming that its Belzelga had a rare medal and fell for a worker named Miss Caviar.
+He lost interest after seeing her with another person, which led to a misunderstanding.
 Other rare medal hunts involved using the dragonfly-type Medabot Drakonfly to keep Ikki and Metabee from rescuing Femjet and using the weapon-type Medabot Robo-Emperor to attack Rokusho where the Rubberobo Gang were unable to get it out.
 Dr. Meta-Evil later paired Seaslug with Whitesword.
 Following Dr. Meta-Evil's defeat and the Rubberobo Gang disbanding, Miss Caviar cleared things up with Seaslug and they started a supervillain consulting agency.